rocsys/ssh-uuid/README.md

 # Usage

-make sure scp (ssh for debug) is installed in the contiainer
+make sure scp (ssh for debian) is installed in the contiainer

 copy files of ROC13
 ```